CONSULTATION FEE RANGE

 29 Hazen Drive

 Concord, NH 03301

-Aside from the non-refundable $50 application fee, you must pay a $25 fee for lost valid cards and $50 for renewal.
-Failure to tell the Program about a name or address change could result in a fine of $150.
+The medical marijuana card cost in NH includes a non-refundable $50 application fee.
+Failure to tell the program about a name or address change could result in a fine of $100.

 In New Hampshire, you only receive approval if you have a debilitating, severe, or life-threatening condition.
-According to House Bill 573, you need to have one of the following medical conditions to qualify for a medical marijuana card:
+According to House Bill 573, you need to have one of the following NH medical marijuana card qualifying conditions: